open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 ### Hardware products

 The project propose building blocks for direct current Energy Systems: Charge Controllers, Battery Management, Interfaces and other elements.
 The libre solar is a set of (mostly electronic) products like a portfolio.
 You have different components for different requirements and can mix them to build up a system.

 ### Hardware maturity

-Different products are at different development stage, it is declared for each product on [the website](https://libre.solar/hardware/): alpha, beta, eval, release.
+Different products are at different development stage, it is declared for each product on [the website](https://libre.solar/hardware/): alpha, beta, eval, and release.

 ### Rebuilds

 We have test fields of friends who are living in rural areas.
 They build up the off grid energy system completely by themselves.

 {{< /card >}}